vperezb/google-api-support/README.md

-# google-api-python-tools
+# google-api-support

-Some functions to make Google APIs more accesible using Pandas.
+Some functions to make Google APIs more usable.

 ## What will you achieve with this bunch of functions?